by NIL:Tan Bonny and Damien Wang

 History and origins

-Five stones is also known by a variety of other names, including Jackstones, Chuckstones, Dibs, Dabs, Fivestones, Otadama, Tally and Knucklebones.
-Jacks is a variant of five stones that uses a ball.3 In the villages of Tamil Nadu in India, the game is called Kallangal and Anchangal.4 In Malaysia, it is known as Batu Seremban, Selambut and Batu Serembat.5
+Five stones is also known by a variety of other names, including Jackstones, Chuckstones, Dibs, Dabs, Otadama, Tally, and Knucklebones.
+Jacks is a variant of five stones in which a ball is used.2 In Malaysia, the game is known as Batu Seremban.3

-Instead of stones, the game can be played using five small triangular or pyramid-shaped cloth bags, and filled with either sand, rice or dried beans.6
+Instead of stones, the game can be played using five small triangular or pyramid-shaped cloth bags which are filled with either sand, rice or dried beans.4 It is a good gauge of one’s dexterity and hand-eye coordination.5

 Five stones in Singapore

-This used to be a popular game with kampong girls, who played with real stones.7
+This used to be a popular game with kampong girls, who played with real stones.6

 In the past decades, there were sporadic efforts to revive traditional games such as five stones.
-For instance, the National Museum of Singapore organised an exhibition titled Traditional Games in May 1979.8 In February 1982, the People’s Association organised traditional games such as five stones, capteh, marbles and gasing (top spinning) at 20 community centres across Singapore.9
+For instance, the National Museum of Singapore organised an exhibition titled Traditional Games in May 1979.7 In February 1982, the People’s Association organised traditional games such as five stones, capteh, marbles and gasing (top spinning) at 20 community centres across Singapore.8

-In February 1997, SingPost issued a new set of postage stamps that featured traditional games such as five stones, capteh, goli (marbles) and gasing.11
+In February 1997, SingPost issued a new set of postage stamps that featured traditional games such as five stones, capteh, goli (marbles) and gasing.10

-Former Singapore Prime Minister Goh Chok Tong was known to have played this game.12
+Former Singapore Prime Minister Goh Chok Tong was known to have played this game.11

 Number of participants: Two or more players.
 It can also be played as an individual game.